-- (a) The following criteria shall be considered to determine if an AFO will be designated as a CAFO: - (i) The size of the AFO and the amount of wastes reaching surface water; - (ii) The location of the AFO relative to surface water; - (iii) The means of conveyance of animal wastes and process wastewater into surface water; - (iv) The slope, vegetation, rainfall, and other factors affecting the likelihood or frequency of discharge of manure and process wastewater into surface water; and
+- (a) The following criteria shall be considered to determine if an AFO will be designated as a CAFO: - (i) The size of the AFO and the amount of wastes reaching surface water; - (ii) The location of the AFO relative to surface water; - (iii) The means of conveyance of animal wastes and process wastewater into surface water; - (iv) The slope, vegetation, rainfall, and other factors affecting the likelihood or frequency of discharge of manure and process wastewater into surface water; and - (v) Other relevant factors. - (b) No AFO with animal numbers below those established for a Medium CAFO shall be designated as a CAFO unless:

-- (v) Other relevant factors. - (b) No AFO with animal numbers below those established for a Medium CAFO shall be designated as a CAFO unless: - (i) Pollutants from the animal feeding operation are discharged into surface water through a manmade ditch, flushing system, or other similar manmade device; or - (ii) Pollutants from the animal feeding operation are discharged directly into surface water that originate outside of the facility and pass over, across, or through the facility or otherwise come into direct contact with the animals confined in the operation. - (c) Where an AFO is at risk of being designated a CAFO, the AFO operator shall submit to the Division, within 60 days of receiving written notice by the Division of such a risk, one of the following: - (i) In consultation with the Division, an approvable work plan and associated timeline for reducing actual or potential environmental impacts such that the Division would not designate the AFO as a CAFO.
+- (i) Pollutants from the animal feeding operation are discharged into surface water through a manmade ditch, flushing system, or other similar manmade device; or - (ii) Pollutants from the animal feeding operation are discharged directly into surface water that originate outside of the facility and pass over, across, or through the facility or otherwise come into direct contact with the animals confined in the operation. - (c) Where an AFO is at risk of being designated a CAFO, the AFO operator shall submit to the Division, within 60 days of receiving written notice by the Division of such a risk, one of the following: - (i) In consultation with the Division, an approvable work plan and associated timeline for reducing actual or potential environmental impacts such that the Division would not designate the AFO as a CAFO.
 The operator shall implement the plan within 30 days of it being approved by the Division; or - (ii) A written statement indicating the operator's intention to operate as a CAFO and submit a complete application to be covered under a CAFO discharge permit within 180 days of the date of such statement. - (d) Where an operator does not complete and implement a work plan pursuant to section 61.17(4)(c)(i), or does not submit a written statement pursuant to section 61.17(4)(c)(ii), the AFO may be designated a CAFO by the Division and be required to submit a complete application to be covered under a CAFO discharge permit within 90 days of receiving written notice by the Division of such a designation and permit application requirement.

-61.17(5) PERMIT APPLICATIONS [Eff.
-12/30/2007]
+61.17(5) PERMIT APPLICATIONS

-- (a) Application Deadlines [Eff.
-12/30/2007] - (i) The operator of an operation that was defined as a CAFO under regulations that were in effect prior to June 30, 2004, and continues to be defined as a CAFO under subsection 61.2(17), must submit a complete application for a permit immediately. - (ii) The operator of an operation that became defined as a CAFO after June 30, 2004, but which is not a new source, must submit a complete application for a permit as follows where the operation has discharged: [Eff.
-12/30/2007] - (A) For newly constructed operations not subject to effluent limitations guidelines, 180 days prior to the time the CAFO places animals on the operation; or [Eff.
-12/30/2007] - (B) For operations defined as CAFOs as of June 30, 2004, and that were not defined as CAFOs prior to that date (e.g., existing operations that become defined as a CAFO as a result of this section 61.17), by February 27, 2009; or [Eff.
-12/30/2007] - (C) For other operations (e.g., resulting from an increase in the number of animals), as soon as possible, but no later than 90 days after becoming defined as a CAFO;
+- (a) Application Deadlines - (i) The operator of an operation that was defined as a CAFO under regulations that were in effect prior to June 30, 2004, and continues to be defined as a CAFO under subsection 61.2(17), must submit a complete application for a permit immediately where the operation discharges. - (ii) The operator of an operation that became defined as a CAFO after June 30, 2004, but which is not a new source, must submit a complete application for a permit as follows where the operation discharges: - (A) For newly constructed operations not subject to effluent limitations guidelines, 180 days prior to the time the CAFO places animals on the operation; or - (B) For other operations (e.g., resulting from an increase in the number of animals), as soon as possible, but no later than 90 days after becoming defined as a CAFO. - (iii) The operator of a new source CAFO must apply for a permit at least 180 days prior to the time that the operator places animals on the operation. - (iv) The operator of an animal feeding operation that is designated a CAFO pursuant to subsection 61.17(4), must submit a complete application for a permit no later than 90 days after receiving notice of the designation. - (b) Permit Renewal